On Radio

 When nothing else works, and you are not about to try re-installing the drains, you can open up the wall and wrap the pipe in fiberglass, as you see in the photo.
 This will certainly muffle the sound.
 At the same time seal off any air leaks to that plumbing raceway as most sound travels through air paths.
 Insulation and air sealing will help a lot.

-Keywords: Mystery, Noise, Plumbing
+Keywords: Noise, Mystery, Plumbing

 Article 618